 Have you determined your success metrics?
 What measurable results do you require to feel like you have achieved success in your career?
-It is different for everyone and in a recent Thrive article, I share a little bit about my own personal journal to redefining my success metrics.
+It’s different for everyone and in a recent Thrive Global article, I shared a little bit about my own personal journal to redefining my success metrics.

 Redefining My Success Metrics